Feshydi/Feshydi/README.md

 I'm always eager to learn more and excited to take on new challenges in game development.

-📌 You can find more about my experience and projects on my [LinkedIn profile](https://www.linkedin.com/in/bogdan-iushchenko-26053326b/).
+📌 You can find more about my experience on my [LinkedIn profile](https://www.linkedin.com/in/bogdan-iushchenko-26053326b/).